How not to get off on the wrong foot in business

 2. Do-it-yourself documents, or buying documents from a ‘document shop’

-• While document shops can provide a good service if reviewed by a suitable lawyer, the base documents may not be adequately customised to suit your business’ particular situation.
+• While document shops can provide a good service if reviewed by a suitable lawyer, the base documents may not be adequately customised to suit your business’ particular situation; and

 If you are relying on a document shop, ensure you know which lawyer drafted the base document that you are buying, and ensure that the document is adequate for the purpose that your business is using it for.